Budget. Build Credit. Invest. Buy Your Home.

 Rate Buydown Game Plan (Why saving extra matters)

-- Example: Buying points can lower your payment $150–$300/mo depending on loan size/rates
+- Example: Buying points can lower your payment

-- Use seller concessions + your saved points budget to hit a comfortable monthly payment
+- Use seller concessions + your saved points budget to hit a comfortable monthly payment and possible help with closing costs.

 Frequently Asked Questions